Henry the Bearded: Loss of Lesser Poland and imprisonment

 After Leszek's death, a war between Henry and Duke Konrad I of Masovia erupted in 1228.
-Initially, Henry was successful as he repelled Konrad forces at the Battles of Międzyborze, Skała and Wrocieryż (all in Lesser Poland).
+Initially, Henry was successful as he repelled Konrad's forces at the Battles of Międzybórz, Skała and Wrocieryż (all in Lesser Poland).
 Then the situation changed drastically.
 Henry, a strong supporter of High Duke Władysław III, had difficulty ruling the Kraków nobility.
-Henry I was governing both his Silesian Duchy and Kraków, and some Kraków nobles were not satisfied with the outcome of Henry's ruling as mostly not being used to his heavy-handedness in politics.
+Henry was governing both his Silesian Duchy and Kraków, and some Kraków nobles were not satisfied with the outcome of Henry's ruling, as mostly not used to his heavy-handedness in politics.

-In 1229 Henry met with Konrad in Spytkowice.
+In 1229, Henry met with Konrad in Spytkowice.
 During mass, Konrad's knights took Henry prisoner and wounded several of his men.
-Henry was imprisoned in Płock Castle, and Henry II the Pious, Henry's I eldest surviving son and heir, became regent of the duchy.
+Henry was imprisoned in the Płock Castle, and Henry II the Pious, Henry's eldest surviving son and heir, became regent of the duchy.

 Konrad I of Masovia marched against Greater Poland.
 He was defeated at the walls of Kalisz, but later he managed a victory over Władysław Odonic, the senior sovereign of Greater Poland.
-Władysław III escaped to Upper Silesian Racibórz, while Konrad, entered Kraków and took the title of High Duke.
+Władysław III escaped to Upper Silesian Racibórz, while Konrad entered Kraków and took the title of High Duke.
 Henry II was able to maintain Silesia's independence, and he prepared an armed expedition against Lesser Poland.